 Local bike shops know their communities best, making them uniquely equipped to make change happen.
-Founded on the belief that getting more butts on bikes is crucial for the health of our communities, the QBP Community Grant helps bike shops create real, local change while contributing to the sustainability of the industry.
+Founded on the belief that getting more butts on bikes is crucial for the health of our communities, the Q Community Grant helps bike shops create and encourage ridership among youth and underserved populations, while improving the sustainability of the industry.

 Initiatives We Support

-- Increasing ridership among diverse and/or underserved populations
+- Increasing ridership among underrepresented and/or underserved populations

 - Youth ridership